Resources for Implementing your NHS Green Plan

 The NHS Forest is a national alliance of over 200 UK health sites working to transform their green space and to realise its potential for health, wellbeing and biodiversity.
 This can mean beautiful gardens for rest and recovery; woodland, orchards and meadows that help to lock up carbon and growing space for fruit and vegetables to supply hospital kitchens.
 This good practice network captures learning from the best NHS green space initiatives – both at health sites and in the community – and works with individual health facilities on innovative projects.

 We run an annual conference and awards scheme and provide help and guidance on all aspects of the use of green space in healthcare, from advice on tree planting to research evidence.
 Each year in the tree planting season we give away trees to NHS sites that can help plant the NHS Forest.
 To request trees contact email@example.com.
 You can register your site with the NHS Forest network.
 We also work in partnership with NHS organisations to employ Nature Recovery Rangers at health sites with a remit to engage patients, staff and local residents in activities that connect people to nature, support biodiversity and enhance green space for wellbeing.
 View our ranger video.
 If you are interested in partnering with us to host a ranger at your site, please contact firstname.lastname@example.org for more information.

 Our Green Space and Health course offers evidence, inspiration and support for health staff developing green space projects.

-If you would like NHS Green Plan guidance, CSH, in collaboration with your Trust, can co-develop your organisation’s Green Plan.
-Together with relevant stakeholders, we will help you create a vision, approach and initiatives to reduce your carbon emissions while improving patient care.
+CSH can provide guidance for the development, revision and implementation of your organisation’s Green Plan.
+We will help you create a vision, approach and initiatives to reduce your carbon emissions while improving patient care.
 Your plan will address your local priorities while following the national trajectory to net zero by 2045.